Master Franchising: Entering the game at a higher level

 Finding a qualified master franchisee for international expansion saves a franchisor the expense (and headaches) of setting up an infrastructure overseas to sell, train, and support franchisees.
 Partnering with a qualified overseas master franchisee also solves problems of linguistic and cultural differences, and of finding local employees, suppliers, real estate, etc.

-Surrendering half of the franchise fee and ongoing royalties to let the master franchisee do all the heavy lifting is well worth it for U.S. franchisors seeking expansion overseas, especially as the domestic economy continues to sputter.
+Surrendering half of the franchise fee and ongoing royalties to let the master franchisee do all the heavy lifting is well worth it for U.S. franchisors seeking expansion overseas.
 Master franchise partners usually have an existing business and infrastructure, experience in sales and marketing, and contacts with local financial institutions.

 Both franchisor and master franchisee spare the other the need to reinvent the wheel: the master franchisee buys a proven system and known brand, and the franchisor takes advantage of the master franchisee's existing business, contacts, and expertise.
 More than other forms of franchising, this is a partnership.
 And both are using other peoples' money to grow.